iLib-js/ilib-mono-webos/.changeset/fuzzy-bats-read.md

 "ilib-xliff-webos": patch
 ---

-- Ensure the XLIFF metadata namespace is always included, preventing any diffs since it is already present in the current webOS XLIFF.
+- Ensure the XLIFF metadata namespace is always included, preventing any diffs since it is already present in the current webOS XLIFF files.
-- A blank line is added at the end of the generated XLIFF file to align with the existing webOS XLIFF files.
+- Add a blank line at the end of the generated XLIFF file to align with the existing webOS XLIFF files.
-- Update to pass `sourceHash` value when parsing XLIFF file
+- Update to pass `sourceHash` value when parsing XLIFF file.